 • Ankle Brachial Index Test—This procedure tests for peripheral artery disease by screening for blockages and plaque buildup in the legs, which is linked to cardiovascular disease.
 Deposits of plaque in the large arteries of the legs can block the blood supply to the legs, resulting in pain when walking.

-To qualify for this test, you must have a history of smoking, be at least 50 years old, and complete a screening questionnaire to determine your risk factors.
-If you’re eligible for this screening, you must provide your primary care physician’s name and contact information so he or she may receive the results.
 This screening uses a CT scan to identify early signs of lung cancer.
 The exam takes only a few minutes and doesn’t require any medications or needles.
-Board certified radiologists provide results of the exam to your physician.
+Board-certified radiologists provide the results of the exam to your physician.
 Contact your healthcare provider for an order.
 Your insurance will be billed.